Canongate Kirk News

 Our weekly Sunday service is livestreamed at 10.30am.
 Click on the picture below to watch.

-Click here for the order of service for Sunday 19th January 2025 – Epiphany 2
+Click here for the order of service for Sunday 12th October – Harvest Thanksgiving

 Monthly Evening Service

-Our next evening service is at 7pm on Sunday 26th January with a Robert Burns theme
+Our next evening service is on Sunday 26th October.

 All welcome!